HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 the pub/sub pattern prevents us from having a tightly coupled system that would be tough to maintain and test.

-Regarless of the language or framework, tightly coupled systems are a common problem in modern web applications.
+Regardless of the language or framework, tightly coupled systems are a common problem in modern web applications.
 We, as developers, should be able to create modular and reusable code and the Publish/Subscribe pattern plays an important role in creating better applications, loosely coupled,